PostHog/posthog.com/contents/founders/how-come-we-ship-so-much.md

 I went to a superb talk by [Jeff Lawson](https://www.linkedin.com/in/jeffiel), who runs [Twilio](https://twilio.com/).
 He described how the greatest innovation at Amazon was that it felt like thousands of small startups.
 Simply speaking, a startup gets more done per person than a big corporate.

 PostHog works like a group of startups with lots of [small teams](/handbook/company/small-teams).
 Each of our products has a team of up to 6 who can ship with minimal interference from the rest of the company.
+They make their own product decisions, own their pricing, and are responsible for co-ordinating with our marketing and growth teams.
 We hire a lot of former technical founders to help here.

 ### 5. Nearly everyone is an engineer